thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 "natural law" under whatever capacity they act.
 This same law is called by Grotius and his followers the internal Law of Nations, inasmuch as it is binding upon the conscience of nations.
-Several writers call it the "natural Law" of Nations".
+Several writers call it the natural Law of Nations.

 Vattel's views in this connection led him to hold that the assumption that one or more States could overview and control